abdelrahmanzayed94/SimpleShell/README.md

 # Simple Shell for Simple People
 This simple shell provides the following features:
+* printing user and working dirctory details in the prompt
 * compatibility with linux utilities (ls, pwd, cp, mv, rm, ...)
 * setting new local variables (for example, "x=5") besides overwriting them if already found
 * printing the available local variables using "set" command